taruntilokani/kubernetesdeployment/README.md

 # kubernetesdeployment
-To work on building the kubernetes projects .
+To work on building the kubernetes projects.